EFV1995/diet-gut-resistome-direction-synthesis/README.md

 ## Citation

 Please cite the associated systematic review when using this repository.
-Add the final DOI and journal citation here once available.
+Final DOI and journal citation not available yet.

 ## License